uknth/dots/.config/nvim/KEYMAPS.md

 2. **Option toggle prefix** is set to `\` for toggling common options (from mini.basics)
 3. Completion is handled by `mini.completion` - use `<C-n>` and `<C-p>` in insert mode
 4. Code formatting uses `conform.nvim` with support for multiple languages (Lua, Python, Rust, JavaScript, Go)
-5. LSP keymaps may be added automatically when LSP servers attach to buffers
+5. LSP keymaps are defined in `lua/plugins/lsp.lua` and are available when LSP servers are active
+6. Aerial code outline navigation with `{` and `}` is only available when Aerial attaches to a buffer